endeepak/endeepak.github.io/source/_posts/2019-02-13-cloju-re-alization.markdown

 This is a story of how learning clojure made me realize one of its selling points through subconscious thinking.

 I had tried to learn clojure few times in the past and had dropped it because of the prefix notation for expressions and parentheses black-hole.
 Writing `(def y (+ (* m x) c)` felt very weird after expressing it as `y = m * x + c` during many years of education.
-I wasn't alone, there were many of my colleagues who had the similar feeling about clojure and purer functional programming languages.
+I wasn't alone, there were many of my colleagues who had similar feeling about clojure and pure functional programming languages.

 <!-- More -->